VoidLeech/VoidedEnlightenment/README.md

 - Disabled Void Leviathan spawning for the foreseeable future, until I figure out a way to tweak it that doesn't leave it as an unengaging damage sponge.
 - Hoppers don't break when horizontally adjacent to Nuclear Furnaces anymore.
 - Crafting of Adamantite Gear via Iron.
 Now needs Diamond as is it far more comparable to Netherite.
+- Standing next to Glacium Blocks is now safe, only the top is dangerous.
+(Note: this will be re-added /w more consistency in a future update)

 ### Fixes
 - Enlightend's potion recipes are now viewable in recipe viewers like JEI.